Curious about the main coon munchkin mix?

 When you lay eyes on the Maine Coon for the first time, you will immediately notice its large size and fluffy appearance.

-- Its body is well-proportioned, muscular, and broad-chested.
+- The body is well-proportioned, muscular, and broad-chested.

-- The coat is heavy, yet shorter on the shoulders and longer on the stomach and upper hind legs.
+- The fur is shorter on the shoulders and longer on the stomach and upper hind legs.

 Personality of the Maine Coon Cat Breed